-We’ve came to depend greatly on the internet and digital devices.
+We’ve come to depend greatly on the internet and digital devices.

 While technology can improve our lives, it can also become problematic if used poorly or thoughtlessly.

 Technology addiction can be hard to recognize if you don’t know what to look for.

 While the symptoms of addiction vary depending on the device you’re addicted to, there are many signs of technology addiction that are similar across the board.

 #1.
 Are you unable to abstain from a using your phone or control how much time you spend using your phone?

 #2.
 Do you experience cravings and urges to use your phone?